royaurko/google-drive/README.md

 ##Todo:

-* Check issues if there are different files with same name etc
+* Fix some issues with deletion (files with same name under different folders)
-* Download files and folders added remotely to local folder
+* While uploading, check if file or folder exists already, return error in that case
 * Update, delete files locally when updated, deleted remotely